woodenbirds/cs182/README.md

 ### Requirement

 For the training requirement, we recommend using colab to run this file.
-You can upload the whole "Final" folder to colab and run [lora_finetune_attention_weight.ipynb](lora_finetune_attention_weight.ipynb).
+You can upload the whole [Final](Final) folder to colab and run [lora_finetune_attention_weight.ipynb](lora_finetune_attention_weight.ipynb).
 In order to save data and visualize it, we recommend that you use wanda in the code to synchronize data.
 For this, you may need to register a relevant account.

 ### Training